dharmab/8492sqdn.net/content/guides/hotas/index.md

 ### Thrustmaster AVA base with F-16C or F/A-18C grip

 Significantly more expensive than an Orion 2.
-Only consider this if shipping and import fees make it cheaper than a WINCTRL.
+Only consider this if shipping and import fees make it cheaper than a Winwing/WINCTRL.

  |
 -|-